KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

   - Azure Functions in a container on ACA, applying KEDA scaling
   - Azure Functions on ACA, leaving scaling up to the platform
   - ASP.NET in a container on ACA using Dapr sidecar, apply KEDA scaling
+- Extending ApplicationInsights cloud_RoleName and cloud_RoleInstance for Dapr to see instance names in telemetry

 _jump to [results](#results)_